We use cookies on this site to enhance your experience.

 To return to your original program you must meet all re-entry requirements of that program.
 Up-to-date information about specific program requirements is found in the most recently published Academic Calendar.

 Some programs are unable to guarantee re-entry or have special considerations to re-enter.
-You should speak with an academic advisor for more information.
+You should speak with your academic advisor for more information.

-The undergraduate academic calendar states that a student is placed on academic probation when their overall GPA is between a 2.00 (D-) and 3.99 (D+) on a minimum of 4.0 credit attempts.
+You will be placed on academic probation when your overall GPA is between a 2.00 (D-) and 3.99 (D+) on a minimum of 4.0 credit attempts.

 Academic Probation means that: